 Sequoia Lehi Charter School’s mission is to ensure that “Every Child is Known.”
-This simple statement is SLCS’s promise to get to know each child and to provide him/her with an academic program that recognizes their own special qualities and abilities.
+This simple statement is our promise to get to know each child and to provide them with an academic program that recognizes their own special qualities and abilities.
 Unlike many programs, our curriculum is driven by the needs of the child, not the needs or limitations of the curriculum.
-Teachers are evaluated on rubrics that measure this core value.
-The curriculum is horizontally and vertically articulated with every teacher required to provide a curriculum map to the principal early in the academic year.
-Expectations are articulated to parents at the beginning of the year.
+Students are pushed to reach their full potential.
+At the same time students that are struggling to understand specific subjects or content areas are given additional personal assistance and guidance to allow them the opportunity to learn and grow.
+Each and every student matters at Lehi.

 Methods of Instruction

-The use of multiple methods of instruction is designed to permit the teacher to meet the needs of individual students as measured by the Sequoia assessment tools.
+The use of multiple methods of instruction is designed to permit the teacher to meet the needs of individual students as measured by our benchmark assessment tool Galileo.
 This is accomplished through differentiation and permitting teachers to use a variety of instructional methods (monitored through the supervision and evaluation tool used with all staff members who interact with students at the instructional level).
 Instruction is targeted to each child’s need.
 This does not mean that whole group instruction is never used.
 Its use however, is typically limited to the introduction of new concepts, core standards and broad activities.

 Methods of Assessment